CZagrobelny/new_sanctuary_asylum/README.md

 ### Database setup

 Run your favorite database server in your favorite way.
+Postgres.app is a great option on Mac:  https://postgresapp.com

 To run postgres in a docker container, you can do the following:

 ```shell
 docker pull postgres:9.6